Using Social Media Marketing to Promote Your Specialist Information Website

 My definition of social media is:

 At the heart of social media is the ability of individuals to interact with other people so that they feel involved and part of a community.
-A big part of this phenomenon is the activity of finding, sharing and recommending products, services, events and experiences to like-minded people.
-This is where social media crosses over with marketing.
+A big part of this phenomenon is the activity of finding, sharing and recommending products, services,

 Social media can be a great way to have your website promoted by word-of-mouth.